bvolkmer/run_configurations/README.md

   A run config can be any executable file in the .run_configs directory.

 Options:
+  -f, --fork                      Fork process and return immediately.
+If -s
+                                  is also supplied the screen session will start detached.
+  -n, --null-pipe                 Use a null pipe instead of a PTY.
+Is ignored
+                                  if -s is supplied -s, --screen                    Run in a screen session.
   -e, --edit                      Edit run config instead of running.
   -l, --list                      List available run configs.
   -x, --make-executable           Make run config executable if it isn't